top of page

 The three light east window depicts the crucifixion.
 To be fair, this is not my most favourite depiction of this scene.
 The background colours are vibrant but the representations of Mary and John are quite wooden and have strange facial expressions and features.

 A depiction of Jesus as the Good Shepherd is a memorial window.
 Jesus has long flowing red hair, looking distinctly un Jewish.
-The lamb that He carries looks directly and perhaps accusingly as the onlooker!
-There is also stained glass depicting St Giles, who was a hermit who lived in solitude from other humans but who had a deer as company.
-There is also a statue of St Giles against the north wall of the chancel.
+The lamb that He carries looks directly and perhaps accusingly at the onlooker!
+There is also stained glass depicting St Giles, who was a hermit who lived in solitude from other humans.
+He is often shown with a hind deer; legend stating that St Giles rescued a hind deer from the Kings hunters.
+An arrow fired at the deer hit St Giles instead leaving his lame as being the Patron Saint of the physically disabled as a result.

 hsg5.jpg